SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Microfiber and compressed towels are unparalleled in the backpacking and camping communities and lend their usefulness to prepping and survival.

 Having a towel that can easily be packed for portability is great, even beyond survival uses.
-The absorbency on these make them great for sporting events, at the gym, or even just for a short hike.
+The absorbency of these towels make them great for sporting events, at the gym, or even just for a short hike.

 Shelter is one of the big three.
 There are three things that you need to consider immediately upon realizing you are in a survival situation.